My Favorite Food Experiences and How You Can Get the Best Food on the Road, Too.

 - I love going to places with unexpectedly great food.
 While I loved the food in France and Italy, I cannot think about Copenhagen, Denmark or Cuzco, Peru without reflecting on the outstanding restaurants in both cities.
 (In fact, I never had anything other than an exceptional meal in either city)!
 I also have had some unexpectedly tasty meals in Haiti, Germany, Poland, and Bulgaria.

 Some of My Top Food-Related Travel Experiences

-- Staying with locals can be an excellent way to get some good food.
-As I talk about in other partsthis blog, I have stayed with many families around the world as part of my efforts to learn other languages.
+- Staying with locals can be an excellent way to get some tasty food.
+As I talk about in other parts of this blog, I have stayed with many families around the world as part of my efforts to learn other languages.
 Some of the families were fantastic cooks.
-One of the families in Oaxaca, Mexico even prepared many different types of mole so that I could try them all.
+One of the families in Oaxaca, Mexico even prepared many distinct types of mole so that I could try them all.